priskz/sorad-framework/readme.md

 * [```sorad-api```](https://github.com/priskz/sorad-api) - A service oriented API built around the Responder-Action-Domain pattern.

-* [```laravel-extension```](https://github.com/priskz/laravel-extension) - An extension to the Laravel Framework that extends the router, which allows for seamlessly invoking invokable classes.
-Additionally the core logging funcitonality is extended.

 * [```laravel-utilities```](https://github.com/priskz/laravel-utilities) - A tool box of Laravel specific utilties.

 * [```fyler```](https://github.com/priskz/fyler) - A SORAD service built to streamline file processing and handling.